College of Natural Health Sciences

 Some people speak of religion not as bondage to a rationale but as a communal belief & social structure.
 I can say, and I have experienced this many times, that exploring belief in community is *way better* than doing it alone - community can hardly be dross either.

 Though religion suffers the defects of human individuals, these defects are not, fundamentally, what religion is.
-The defects are ancillary not a part of religion's "essence".
+The defects come from human imperfection, not religion's "essence".

 Is Religion Good?